frankyboyzeln/CorpusCustody/samples/README.md

 - `unknown.manifest`: five records where two have unknown provenance, one via an empty license field and one via an explicit UNKNOWN.
 The gate refuses these for every purpose rather than assuming permissive.

+## Extending the fixtures

+Each manifest here is a real gate fixture: permissive records only, a share-alike record that flips the commercial decision, and an unknown identifier that must refuse.
+To add a case, keep the format stable (one record per line, SPDX identifiers exactly as in the table in `spdx.py`) and add a matching assertion in `tests/` so the gate behaviour is pinned for the new case.
+The `unknown.manifest` file is the one to extend when testing a newly added SPDX identifier.